mohanRepo/lacinia-clojure-graphql-example/README.md

 cd ws-client
 lein repl

-***would sunscribe listen to the pub events from service
+***would subscribe and  listen to the pub/sub events from service